IEvangelist/davidpine.net/content/blog/photo-booth.md

 }
 ```

-I relied on an old blog post from David Walsh - <a href="https://davidwalsh.name/browser-camera" target="_blank">Camera and Video Control with HTML5</a>, it was really helpful!
+I relied on an old blog post from David Walsh - {{< url-link "Camera and Video Control with HTML5" "https://davidwalsh.name/browser-camera" >}}, it was really helpful!
 We ask the `canvas` for a `2d` context and then `.drawImage` on the `context` passing our `video` element.
 We then ask the `canvas` for `.toDataUrl` -- which returns our base64 string representation of the image.
 We'll put this in `localStorage` for now.

 After the configured number of photos has been taken, we'll change the state of the application to `WizardState.PresentingPhotos`.
 Additionally, we grab all the images from `localStorage` storing them in an array.